How to Install an SSD in a PlayStation 4 or PS4 Pro

-Despite the fact that solid-state drives (SSDs) read and write data much faster than mechanical hard drives do, the PlayStation 4 and even the PlayStation 4 Pro come with the latter.
-Fortunately, Sony made the PS4 hard drive replaceable, so users can expand the consoles internal storage or, better yet, swap out the mechanical drive with a solid state drive.
+Despite the fact that solid-state drives (SSDs) read and write data much faster than mechanical hard drives do, the PlayStation 4 and even the PlayStation 4 Pro still come with the latter.
+Fortunately, Sony made the PS4 hard drive replaceable, so users can expand the console’s internal storage or, better yet, swap out the mechanical drive with a faster-loading solid state drive.

-More: 6 tips and tricks that will help you get the most out of your PlayStation 4 Pro

 With a few basic tools, you can add an SSD to your PS4 in no time at all.
 Here’s a glimpse at what an SSD can do for you, and instructions on how to drop one in yourself.